d-patravali/cse15l-lab-reports/lab3.md

 - `grep` is a command that searches for a certain String (pattern) in a group of files.
 There are several variations of this command which I will expand on in this lab.

 ### Variation 1: `grep -i`
+This variation of `grep` searches for a pattern regardless of case (uppercase or lowercase).
 **Example 1**

     dhruv.patravali@Dhruvs-MacBook-Air biomed % grep -i "right" rr74.txt